DeepMind

 3.1.2.2 Proof that deployment measures are sufficient to meet the thresholds (40%) 25%

-The framework describes a process, assumedly internal, for “assessing the robustness of these mitigations against the risk posed through assurance evaluations and threat modeling research”, but does not detail what these assurance evaluations involve.
-Further, evidence that the sufficient measures are sufficient ex ante is not given.
-Instead, it relies on the ” appropriate corporate governance body” and their discretion.
-To improve, this proof should be garnered as in advance as possible, to be sure that the measures will be sufficient to meet the KCI threshold once the model crosses the relevant KRI threshold.
+The framework describes a process, assumedly internal, for “evaluate the effectiveness and limitations of mitigations”, but does not detail why they ex ante believe their deployment measures to be sufficient.
+Instead, it relies on the “appropriate corporate governance body” and their discretion.
+To improve, this proof should be garnered in advance, to be sure that the measures will be sufficient to meet the KCI threshold once the model crosses the relevant KRI threshold, and indeed have “proactive mitigation plans”.

 Quotes: